OpenLiberty/tutorial-microprofile/README.md

 import javax.enterprise.context.ApplicationScoped;
 ```
-6. We then need to add the main method to send datat to and from the back-end from our web application
+6. We then need to add the main method to send data to and from the back-end from our web application
 ```
 //Method that takes a GET request from the front end and sends that to the desired back-end microservice public JsonObject sendGetRequest(String server, String endpoint) throws NullPointerException {